varunchakrakodi/genome_alignment/README.md

-There are two scripts provided here.
+Updated: There are three scripts provided here.

 **1. smkalign.py**